there are walnut trees toppling sidewalks, pointing ways past

 half-sister as an incandescently pale, oval sort of moon,

 but knew, deep down, how i am yellow, mother, &

 sister said that we are searching, always, & only for you,

 but i’ve loved only one type of man & every woman because

-i am reaching out to find myself, not you.
+i am reaching out to find

 on second thought, don’t